-Ireland is an island in the North Atlantic, its 2,000 miles of rugged sea cliffs washed with abundant rainfall, affording it the sobriquet “Emerald Isle.”
+Ireland is an island in the North Atlantic.
+Its 2,000 miles of rugged sea cliffs are washed with abundant rainfall, affording it the sobriquet “Emerald Isle.”
 Some 15 percent of the island is covered in peat bogs, ancient lakes filled with a sponge-like mixture of sphagnum moss and mire.
 Subtract the cliffs, the crags, and the bogs; whatever land left suitable for farming was wrested from the mostly Catholic population.

 With access to this new staple food, the Irish population began to grow, and grow rapidly.
 By 1840 the population exploded to more than 8 million, most of them poor.
 This growing population subsisted on a diet comprised mainly of potatoes and milk, a bland and boring diet, but nevertheless one which provided the basic nutrition needed to sustain life.